Updated September 8, 2020

-Every person’s depression equation, including yours, is uniquely different and yet every person’s depression equation shares common denominators.
+Every person’s mental health equation, including yours, is uniquely different and yet every person’s mental health equation shares common denominators.

 A common denominator is a commonly shared theme or trait.
 You will no doubt have heard people speak about the common denominators for success in business, relationships and people who live to be healthy past 100.
 A common denominator is also a common element in a mathematical equation.
 In math class you learn to rewrite your math equations to change the undesirable answer.
 When things are not adding up in your life you may be prompted to start subtracting out potential causes; analyzing and rewriting your mental health equation by subtracting out contributing factors and adding in supports, can help you to restore and maintain better mental as well as physical health.

 In the midst of the additional uncertainties and stressors added to our lives and the lives of the people around us due to the Covid-19 pandemic, adding in additional supports would be a good place to start to restore and maintain better mental health.
 These have been really challenging times for all of us, setbacks are not uncommon, especially in the ability to cope with stress and maintain resilience.
 According to the Psychology Today article Pandemics and Psychoneuroimmunology, our mental state can be a determining factor in how significantly we are affected by the pandemic.

 “Viruses use the same receptors as neuropeptides to enter into a cell, and depending on how much of the natural peptide for a particular receptor is around and available to bind, the virus that fits that receptor will have an easier or harder time getting into the cell.
 Because the molecules of emotion are involved in the process of a virus entering the cell, it seems logical to assume that the state of our emotions will affect whether or not we succumb to viral infection.”
 Dr. Candace B. Pert